Flowdalic/xeps/draft-schmaus-kitten-sasl-ht/draft-schmaus-kitten-sasl-ht-06-SNAPSHOT.md

 It is **REQUIRED** that the application-protocol specific extension provides a mechanism to request a SASL-HT token in form of a Unicode string.
 The returned token **MUST** have been newly generated by a cryptographically secure random number generator and MUST contain at least 128 bit of entropy.

-It is **RECOMMENDED** that the the protocol allows the requestor to signal the name of the SASL mechanism which he intends to use with the token.
+It is **RECOMMENDED** that the protocol allows the requestor to signal the name of the SASL mechanism which he intends to use with the token.
 If a token is used with a different mechanism than the one which was signalled upon requesting the token, then the authentication **MUST** fail.
-This allows to pin the token to a SASL mechanism, which increases the security because it makes it impossible for an attacker to downgrade the SASL mechanism.
+This allows pinning the token to a SASL mechanism, which increases the security because it makes it impossible for an attacker to downgrade the SASL mechanism.

 # Security Considerations

 To be secure, the HT mechanism **MUST** be used over a TLS channel that has had the session hash extension [@!RFC7627] negotiated, or session resumption **MUST NOT** have been used.

-It is **RECOMMENDED** that implementations peridically require a full authentication using a strong SASL mechanism which does not use the SASL-HT token.
+It is **RECOMMENDED** that implementations periodically require a full authentication using a strong SASL mechanism which does not use the SASL-HT token.

 It is of vital importance that the SASL-HT token is generated by a cryptographically secure random generator.
 See [@!RFC4086] for more information about Randomness Requirements for Security.